TashiSoldin/SIADS699-Capstone/README.md

 **SIADS 699 Capstone Project - Group 13**

-This project develops machine learning models to predict surface dissolved oxygen concentrations from MODIS-Aqua satellite ocean color and thermal data, integrated with in-situ measurements from NOAA's World Ocean Database.
+This project develops machine learning models to predict surface dissolved oxygen concentrations from MODIS-Aqua satellite data, integrated with in-situ measurements from NOAA's World Ocean Database.

 ## Project Overview

 Dissolved oxygen is a critical indicator of ocean health, but traditional measurement methods (ships and buoys) provide limited spatial and temporal coverage.
 This project demonstrates how satellite remote sensing combined with machine learning can expand ocean oxygen monitoring capabilities.

-**Key Features:**
-- Integration of NOAA World Ocean Database (WOD) with MODIS-Aqua satellite data
-- Feature engineering from spectral reflectance, chlorophyll-a, POC, and sea surface temperature
-- Multiple machine learning models (Linear Regression, Random Forest, LightGBM, XGBoost, Neural Networks)
-- Temporal data splitting to prevent data leakage
-- Hyperparameter optimization using TimeSeriesSplit cross-validation

 ## Repository Structure